Ghost Radio FAQ

 The Feedback button, which can be found on the Settings screen, is a way for users to quickly send one-way anonymous feedback to us, without even leaving the app.
 You can write just a couple of words or a longer text, it is up to you.

-The only thing we can see is what Operating System your device runs (Android, Amazon OS or IOS), the message you sent, and when you sent it; nothing else.
+The only thing we can see is what Operating System your device runs (Android, Amazon OS, or IOS), the message you sent, and when you sent it; nothing else.
 These messages are only available to our internal staff.

 And yes, we read the feedback messages every day!
-It is always interesting to read, since a lot of new ideas that have been implemented in the app, came to us this way.
+It is always interesting to read, since a lot of new ideas that have been implemented in the app came to us this way.

 When is the app calibrated?

-When fully calibrated, the app will start the speech to text translation engine and the speech becomes clearer.
+When fully calibrated, the app will start the speech-to-text translation engine and the speech becomes clearer.

-During the calibration process, the app tries to determine the availability, reliability and maximum and minimum readings of the device sensors; including the magnetometer/compass sensor, Wifi and/or any 2G/3G/4G signal.
+During the calibration process, the app tries to determine the availability, reliability, and maximum and minimum readings of the device sensors, including the magnetometer/compass sensor, Wi-Fi and/or any 2G/3G/4G signal.
 If none of these are present, the app falls back to randomization using the Mersenne Twister algorithm and the Brownian noise generation.

 Recommendations